 These numbers might seem confusing.
 How could more people die while driving with fewer people on the road?
 A closer look at property damage claims gives a likely answer.

-Chief Actuary of III, James Lynch, points out that in 2020 the frequency of property damage insurance claims decreased by 30% from 2019, but the severity of claims increased by 20%.
+III, James Lynch, points out that in 2020 the frequency of property damage insurance claims decreased by 30% from 2019, but the severity of claims increased by 20%.